Philcens/Fossil_fuels_Norway_UK/README.md

 1. Appendix 1: Codebook used to systematize the assembled data corpus
 2. Appendix 2: Technical note Figure 1 and supplementary references
 3. Appendix 3: List of archival data and participant observation + selected quotes
+4. Appendix 4: Complementary illustrative quotes by category/subcategory

 Upon acceptance in a journal, these files will be made publicly available under a permanent Zenodo link.